 Chinese pork mince sauce

-- 300 g pork mince can substitute for other mince
+- 300 g / 11 ounces pork mince can substitute for other mince

 - ½ cup water

-- 1 tbsp neutral tasting oil like canola or sunflower
+- 1 tablespoon neutral tasting oil like canola or sunflower

 - 2 bunches bok choy or your favourite Chinese greens